 The condition C=Yw says that consumption expenditures C are initially equal to wage income Yw.
 Or in the words of Peter Cooper: total spending is equal to total income.

 Now it is logically and practically possible that consumption expenditures C are LESS than wage income Yw, i.e., total spending is NOT equal to total income.

 What happens in the two sectors follows from the definitions.
-For the business sector it holds Qm≡C-Yw.
+For the business sector, it holds Qm≡C−Yw.
 Clearly, Qm bears here a negative sign (C less than Yw), which means the business sector makes a loss.

 It is pretty obvious that the firm’s loss is something quite different from income.
 Wage income is a flow from the business sector to the household sector.
-Loss is the DIFFERENCE of two flows.
+Loss is the DIFFERENCE between two flows.
 Methodologically, it is NOT admissible to use the same term for entirely different phenomena.
 So it is inadmissible to speak of loss as a type of income.
-This blunder is called category mistake.
+This blunder is called a category mistake.